adambraimbridge/rackmill.sh/README.md

 6. Run it:
     `clear; ./rackmill.sh`

-## Intended Use
-- Preparing Ubuntu VMs for imaging or template deployment
-- Ensuring a clean, secure baseline for new systems
-- Operator-driven environments where transparency and control are required

 ## Notes
 - Supports Ubuntu 14.04 (Trusty) and newer, including deb822 sources for 23.10+
-- No automatic changes to APT sources—operator must manually edit if needed
+- No automatic changes to APT sources.
+Operator must manually edit if needed
 - All cleanup actions are irreversible and require explicit confirmation

 ## License